-Recruitment will begin for our next class of docents in Spring 2021.
+Recruitment dates for our next class of docents will be announced soon.
+Please check back.

 Docents are volunteer teachers or tour guides specially trained to educate and interact with Museum visitors of all ages about art in the Museum’s exhibitions and collections.
 The Chrysler Museum of Art seeks volunteers to join its team of docents, who form an essential part of the Museum’s Education Department.
 Through facilitating discussion and learning, docents enhance the visitor experience and provide a vital link between the art and our audiences.
 In addition to leading tours, assisting with programs, docents meet regularly for ongoing training and meetings.